 Conclusion: Your Non-Toxic Nursery

-I know this list may seem daunting but you’ve got this!
-If you’re on a tight budget, buy your crib mattress and bedding new.
+I know this list may seem daunting, but you’ve got this!
+If you’re on a tight budget, buy a new crib mattress and bedding.
 Then, buy everything else second-hand.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through those links at no extra cost to you.
 Please read our full disclosure for more information.
 Thank you for supporting Raepublic.